Shaikhuwaiz/Freight/README.md

+Freight is a full-stack logistics management system built using MERN Stack + Vite.
+It supports real-time shipment tracking, map visualization, automated login alerts, and email workflows.

 📦 Talaria – Global Freight & Shipment Tracking System

 Talaria is a full-stack freight logistics platform designed to manage, monitor, and track shipments across the globe.